Choosing The Top-Leading Home Security System Made This Easy

 If you are looking to buy a security system so you don’t have to worry about what’s going on at home then make sure to choose one that can be monitored.
 With the Samsung SmartThings you may not get too much peace of mind since you are the one on-call 24/7.
 If you are fine with that then this would be an affordable option.

-#11 - General Electric Simon XT Wireless Security System
+#11 – General Electric Simon XT.
+The OG of Alarm Systems

 The 80-649-3N-XT General Electric Simon XT Security System is by far the most sold and used alarm system of all time.
 From 1995-2010 nearly every security dealer used this for their customers and many companies still do.
 It didn’t get in our top 10 because it is now outdated by better touchscreen panels and sensors but we couldn’t ignore the Simon XT.